-When I put together the collection of photos called Life Goes On, I realized that in many of the pictures from the 1960s, Vietnam didn't really look like a country where a brutal war was taking place.
+When I put together the collection of photos of Saigon called Life Goes On, I realized that in many of the pictures from the 1960s, Vietnam didn't really look like a country where a brutal war was taking place.
 Once again on this page I'm documenting one aspect of the culture of that time and place: the fact that high-hood flatfender Jeeps were common on the streets.
 But in a number of the photos here, the realities of war are also a little closer to the surface.

 Phuoc Long, near the Cambodian border, was the site of a decisive battle between the Army of the Republic of Vietnam (ARVN) and the North Vietnamese Army, in December 1974.
 But even when this photo was taken, in 1963, the town was strategically important, with North Vietnamese supply lines passing through the area.
 (1)